Stress in the Workplace: The Availability of Workers' Compensation Benefits

 The courts have recognized that physical stress and strain can result in physical injury; the courts have also concluded that continued emotional stress to which an employee may be subjected may be considered to be a factor in the causation, exacerbation, or acceleration of the progression of physical conditions such as artherosclerotic disease.
 In interpreting the phrase "substantial condition, event, or happening" as promulgated in N.J.S.A.
 34:15-7.2, the court determined that the employee's activities should be measured against the "wear and tear of the claimant's daily living."
 Therefore, the level of a claimant's emotional stress can also be recognized as a standard against which a particular event can be measured.
 Hellwig v.
 J.F.
 Rast & Company, Inc., 110 N.J.
 37 (1988).

-California adopted a more moderate approach in the early 1970's holding compensable those matters where gradual mental stress occurred in the ordinary pursuit of daily employment activity and resulted in mental disability.
+California adopted a more moderate approach in the early 1970s, holding compensable those matters where gradual mental stress occurred in the ordinary pursuit of daily employment activity and resulted in a mental disability.
 In Baker v.
 Workmen's Compensation Appeals Board, 18 Cal.App.3d 852, (Cal.
 Ct.
 App.
-1971) a full time fire fighter was exposed to fumes and smoke while battling a blaze in 1953.
-Over the years he continued to be exposed to acrid fumes and smoke, and he continued to complain of physical disability although objective findings were absent.
-His condition became progressively worse, and in 1968 he was unable to work and was declared to be totally and permanently disabled.
-Evidence was presented that the claimant was preoccupied with heart disease as a result of stressful experiences and fatigue and some probable lung damage.
+1971) a full-time firefighter was exposed to fumes and smoke while battling a blaze in 1953.
+Over the years, he continued to be exposed to acrid fumes and smoke and complained of physical disability, although objective findings were absent.
+His condition worsened, and in 1968 he could not work and was declared totally and permanently disabled.
+Evidence was presented that the claimant was preoccupied with heart disease as a result of stressful experiences and fatigue, and some probable lung damage.

-The court indicated that the fire fighter suffered from a psychoneurotic syndrome which it described as "cardiac neurosis."
-It attributed this mental disability to the claimant's work environment and to the cumulative effect of the daily stress and strain of his employment.
+The court indicated that the firefighter suffered from a psychoneurotic syndrome described as "cardiac neurosis."
+It attributed this mental disability to the claimant's work environment and the cumulative effect of the daily stress and strain of his employment.

 This article was reprinted by permission by the New Jersey Law Journal, Cite as 123 N.J.L.J.
 7 (Feb.
 16, 1989)